Jomme5/AddressToGPSII/README.md

 # Faq:

 1. Why not just upload on Google Playstore?
 For now, I'm not an android-developer, and I don't have the intentions to be one.
-So an member fee of 25$ to distribute one tiny, free app on the play-store is not an option(unless you give me 25$)
+So a member fee of 25$ to distribute one tiny, free app on the play-store is not an option(unless you give me 25$)

 2. But can I trust you?
 No.